 Your seller training certification is valid for two years from its date.

 You should contact the school you took training from.
 If you can’t reach them, go to the Certificate Inquiry page on the TABC website, and you can email them to request a new one.
-This is the same page employers can also check if you have a valid TABC certificate.
+On the same page, employers can also check if you have a valid TABC certificate.

 See the TABC FAQ on the agency’s website for the address to email them at and the information they require.